 Pre-season games also stay in the mind, with the talk created by a ripsnorter of a performance against Richmond in the 2004 Pre-Season at Optus Oval creating much interest in Carlton fanatics across the country.
 Angwin's angst mars Blues' win

 But there was a big problem - staying focussed on the game.
 More famous for off field pursuits, he was returned to the Rookie List in 2004, only to turn up to training in an apparent drug induced state (with fellow Blue Karl Norman) early that year, which brought about his dimissal without playing a further senior game.

 Speculation continued in 2004 and 2005 that he may get drafted, but Angwin appeared to have used his last chance.
 Phenomenal talent, phenomenal waste.
-After playing football in QLD, and later Moonee Valley in the EDFL, he was last seen playing footy with Wyndhamvale in the WRFL in Melbourne's outer western suburbs.
+After playing football in QLD, and later Moonee Valley in the EDFL, he was playing footy with Wyndhamvale in the WRFL in Melbourne's outer western suburbs in 2013.

 LinksArticles: The BIG Numbers